superkraft-io/rezonant/README.md

 - Plugin parameter logic: Automatically handles plugin parameter logic for you.
 Just add a plugin compatible UI component (slider, checkbox, switch, list...) and give it a plugin parameter ID, and the rest is handled my Rezonant
 - Native Actions: Call native C++ functions from the frontend
 - NodeJS-like coding style in the frontent
-- A virtual backend that behaves very much like a NodeJS backend
+- A virtual backend that behaves very much like a NodeJS backend.
+This will enable non-critical code to be executed away from the frontend, acting like a bridge
+- Multiple windows using the ProtonJS NodeJS module
+- Stock UI library thanks to Superkraft

 ## Prerequisites